tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 <content is an Encapsulated Request>
 ~~~

+Implementations MUST support receiving chunks that contain `2^14` (16384) octets
+of data prior to encapsulation.
+Senders of chunks SHOULD limit their chunks to
+this size, unless they are aware of support for larger sizes by the receiving
+party.

 # Request Format {#request}

 Chunked OHTTP requests start with the same header as used for the non-chunked variant,